How To Adopt

 Persons interested in adopting one of our dogs must complete the Adoption Application on our website.
 Persons who meet our requirements and who appear to be a good match for our dogs will be interviewed by a Natinal Mill Dog Rescue volunteer.The next step would be to have a home check with all members of the family present.
 You will then be able to meet the dogs that are available.
 Adopting families will then sign a contract.
 We do not place dogs in homes that we believe will not work out, so please respect our decision.

 Out Of State Adoptions

+Please read this information carefully before submitting an application.
 We can adopt dogs to out-of-state residents and each situation is handled individually.
-Our preference is that you (or a proxy) come out and meet the dog first.
+National Mill Dog Rescue will not ship dogs and we cannot arrange transport.
+You must be able to meet the dog first.
+Please do not complete an application unless you can make this arrangement.
 Since a home-check is not feasible, we would ask you to take the following steps: